 Examples: hiking, traveling, reading, playing music, going to the gym, playing tennis…

-- What places in the country and the world do you want to visit?
+- What places do you want to visit?
 Try to come up with at least ten.

 Hopefully, you came up with at least a few things you could really get excited about and look forward to.